M4NU5/Personal_Website/content/blog/tech/a-ballad-of-lament/index.md

   image: A_dramatic_landscape.jpg
   alt: A_dramatic_landscape.jpg
 ---
-**The Epic Migration: From the Land of Confluence to the Gates of SharePoint**

 Engineers have a curious relationship with their tools.
-Take Confluence, for example—a platform many love to hate.
+Take Confluence, a platform many love to hate.
 It’s clunky, inconsistent, and often a source of frustration.
-Engineers curse its name when they’re forced to hunt through disorganized pages or wrestle with broken permissions.
+As engineers curse its name when they’re forced to hunt through disorganized pages or wrestle with broken permissions.

-But even in their disdain, there is a kind of grim acceptance.
+But even in our disdain, there is a kind of grim acceptance.
 Confluence, for all its flaws, is a familiar beast—predictable in its chaos, manageable with enough effort and has some features that we come to enjoy like markdown support and imbedded graphs.
 What engineers often forget, however, is the immutable law of systems: there is always something worse out there.

 For as much as engineers loathe Confluence, there are tools that stalk the executive hallways looking for its next unsuspecting victim.

 And so, gather close, my kin, for I shall recount a tale that still burns in the hearts of those who bore witness.
-A tale of resistance, of valor, and of ultimate betrayal to the towering hoard of Microsoft’s realm.
+A tale of resistance, of valour, and of ultimate betrayal to the towering hoard of Microsoft’s realm.

+---

+**The First Meeting: Emissary of what's to come**

 It began on a cold winter’s morning.
 The frost of the day mirrored the icy dread in my heart as I joined the fateful Teams call.
 The migration team had summoned us, heralds of doom cloaked in polite corporate cheer.
 And lo, with voices as soft as lamb’s wool, they spoke the words that shall haunt us forevermore: